Caring for foxglove is easy – just give it part sun/part shade and evenly moist soil and you’ll be rewarded with these gorgeous flowers.

 Foxglove biennial plants are spectacular to view.
 The term biennial means that the plant will grow for two years and then mainly die off.
-Under favorable conditions, they will last a year or two beyond what their normal biennial classification would warrant.

 Foxgloves will re-seed themselves easily, so once you have one plant, you garden is not likely to be without them.
 I love the way the flower grows with the bottom petals opening first.